Estonian Methodist Church: History

-The first decades (1907–1940)
+First decades (1907–1940)

 Methodist ministry in Estonia commenced in the first decade of the 20th century.
 In 1907, George A. Simons, an American of German descent, was named the superintendent of Finland and Russia with a seat in Saint Petersburg by bishop William Burt in Zürich.
 Estonia became part of Simmons' missionary area because it was part of the Russian Empire.
 The first missionary in Estonia was Vassili Täht, a colporteur of the British and Foreign Bible Society in Saint Petersburg.
 On 9 June 1907 Vassili met his friend Karl Kuum, a brother in the Moravian Church, on the island of Saaremaa.
 They started to proclaim the Gospel together.
 This date is considered the beginning of the activities of the Methodist Church in Estonia.
 The first Methodist service in Estonia was held in merchant Mihkel Trey's home in Kuressaare, Saaremaa.
 The congregation of Kuressaare, the first one in Estonia, was officially established on 26 August 1910 when three men and two women were accepted into communion.
 On 28 October 1912 the first Methodist church building in Estonia was consecrated in Kuressaare.

 The evangelisation outside the town of Kuressaare was carried out by Martin Prikask.
 In July 1910 the first branch of the Kuressaare congregation was established in the village of Reeküla, the next one in September 1910 in the village of Rahniku.
 From the island of Saaremaa the Methodist mission spread to the mainland where the first congregation was established by Karl Kuum in July 1912 in Tapa.